 The geometry of each Shape Surface is based on an underlying Bezier surface.
 A Bezier surface is a mathematical description of a smooth surface by using control points.
 The step of generating triangles and vertices from that surface is independent of defining the shape and form of the surface via the control points.

 By dragging the control points (blue dots), the shape can be adjusted in an intuitive way.
-If multiple control points are selected (via selection box with left mouse button or clicking with pressed SHIFT key), it is possible to rotate, scale the selected control points and to perform a corner pinning.
+If multiple control points are selected (via selection box with or clicking with pressed SHIFT key), it is possible to rotate, scale the selected control points and to perform a corner pinning.
 Just move the corners, edges and the top handle of the selection box.
 If the CTRL key is pressed during corner pinning, the transformation is locked to the X or Y axis.

 Both the resolution of the Bezier surface control grid and the final polygonal tessellation can be increased/decreased with the value boxes in the upper left of the user interface.